Addie0928/Addie0928.github.io/_posts/2020-11-10-text-and-typography.md

 categories: [Blogging, Demo]
 tags: [typography]
 math: true
-image: /assets/img/sample/devices-mockup.png
+image: /assets/img/sample/01_redesign/1_cover.png
 ---

+This project is an information architecture redesign.
-This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
+[**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.

 ##